Seven Epic Spots For Stargazing In New Zealand

 In the fast-beating heart of Queenstown, this modern backpacker hostel is a secure, comfortable base near everything this alpine town has to offer.

 YHA Lake Tekapo

-Open NOW!
-A brand new, state of the art YHA Lake Tekapo hostel featuring unobstructed lake views, modern facilities, and an adjoining cafe.
+Brand new and state of the art, YHA Lake Tekapo hostel features unobstructed lake views, modern facilities, and an adjoining cafe.

 Top 5 Must-Do Activities in Wellington

 As one of the most central hostels in town, our YHA Wellington team pride themselves on being well-placed to explore and offer tips about this cool little capital.
 Check out some of our top picks!

 In a land of stunningly photogenic beauty, what does New Zealand's biggest city have to offer?
 It turns out, plenty of 'grammable spots to go around.

 In its prime harbour location, Auckland is known for it's changeable forecast.
 We've got you covered no matter what the weather is doing!

 New Zealand’s South Island moves at a different pace from the north.
 Divided by the formidable Southern Alps, the sheer extremes of the land inspire adventure, as Mike Laanela discovered.